feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 Approximately **35% personality, 65% argument/reporting** in a standard commentary video.
 Personality breaks through at three predictable moments:

 1. **The opening** — always has a personality beat, usually the absurd self-insertion alongside legitimate examples
-2. **The extended analogy** — appears once per video, in the middle, runs far longer than necessary, see A9
+2. **The extended analogy** — appears once per video, in the middle, runs far longer than necessary, see A9 Technique 2
 3. **The warm close** — genuine affection for the subject or resolution, delivered flat, after the argument is complete

 Between these anchors primarily reporting and reasoning.
 The personality moments work because they are distributed and earned, not because they are frequent.